canelhasmateus/diamond/vault/permanent/software.architecture.observability.md

 Latency does not lives in [[isolation]], we need to look at it in the context of load.

 When comparing systems by the means of tools such as [[load charts]], looking at how systems behave when pushed past the [[saturation point]] is useless: you already crashed your car.
     .
-This can be seen as an [[Implicit Assumptions]] that your normal operation load is past the point of saturation ( 100% load ).
+This can be seen as an [[psy.implicitAssumptions]] that your normal operation load is past the point of saturation ( 100% load ).

 ___
 References